openfoodfacts/search-a-licious/docs/users/explain-configuration.md

 If you don't have such field, you might use `preprocessor` to compute one.
 It is important to have such an id to be able to use [continuous updates](FIXME).

-`last_modified_field_name` is also important to decide whether we should update an item and avoid indexing an item that is rapidly changing more than necessary.
+`last_modified_field_name` is also important for continuous updates to decide where to start the event stream processing.

 ## Fields